 Pregnancy Testing, Limited Ultrasound, STD/STI Testing and Treatment

 Whether your period is late or you had unprotected sex, you may be wondering if you are pregnant.
 Pregnancy symptoms such as fatigue, breast tenderness, or nausea may or may not be present early on.
 But since not knowing can cause anxiety, why not find out for sure?
 Our medical-grade pregnancy tests can detect the pregnancy hormone hCG in urine.
-You'll get your results right away and our registered nurse will talk through your next steps with you.
+You'll get your results right away and our nurse will talk through your next steps with you.

 If you are pregnant, here are some common symptoms that you may be experiencing: